Non-interacting String and Holographic Dark Energy Cosmological Models in f(R) Theory of Gravitation: Model-I

-The sign of deceleration parameter $ q $ indicate whether universe is accelerating or decelerating.
-Positive sign of $ q $ indicate decelerating universe and negative sign of $ q $ indicates accelerating universe.
+The sign of deceleration parameter $ q $ indicates whether the universe is accelerating or decelerating.
+A positive sign of $ q $ indicates a decelerating universe and a negative sign of $ q $ indicates an accelerating universe.
 From expression \eqref{21}, it is clear that $ q $ is positive for $ 1 > 2P_{1}+P_{2} $ and negative for $ 1 < 2P_{1}+P_{2} $ i.e. the universe is accelerating for $ 1 < 2P_{1}+P_{2} $, which clearly depends on the parameters $ P_{1} $, $P_{2} $ of Kasner metric \eqref{Eq:1}.